djulbicb/DataFactory/README.md

 # DataFactory

 DataFactory exposes [DataLibrary](https://github.com/djulbicb/DataLibrary) as an API service.
-This project allow users to create custom REST API service which provide random but realistic data, similar to lorem ipsum services.
+You can easily create custom REST APIs which provide random but realistic data, similar to lorem ipsum services.

 To configure it, send any JSON object to API service and it will return one or multiple mock JSON objects.
 These mock objects are structured and filled with data based on the sent object.
 (Check example below).